Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 General guidelines for team building (especially on NG+ categories):

-- Always try to take Benkei or Xiahou Yuan for fast navigation.
+- You almost always want to take Benkei or Xiahou Yuan for fast navigation (unless you're relying on Thrift-boosting on horse).

 - If you want to infinite jump, always get Xingcai.
 If you need a lot of horizontal reach, pair her with Yukimura Sanada.
-Or if you need fast height gain, Hanzo Hattori.
+Or if you need fast height gain, f.e.
+Hanzo Hattori.

 - If you want to wallzip, always get Zhang He.
 If you want to keep flying through the air afterwards, consider Pang Tong, Sanzang, Seimei Abe or two infinite jumpers.